 This command dumps the current options and creates a complete opensm.conf configuration file in the /etc/opensm/ directory.
-This configuration file will be loaded by default from that point on when OpenSM is invoked.
+This configuration file is loaded by default, from that point on, whenever OpenSM is invoked.

 Note If specific OpenSM related environment variables are exported, their values will be assigned to the corresponding options in the configuration file generated.